 If you’re curious to know a little more about how the process of color matching works, here are some general steps taken.

 After choosing the right paint mix, a professional will spray a small amount on a card and let it dry before applying it immediately to the car.
 Then, they’ll place the card next to the original paint on the car, in the sunlight.
-If there’s any adjustments needed, now is the time to make them and they will repeat until the proper match is found.
+If there are any adjustments needed, now is the time to make them and they will repeat until the proper match is found.

 An experience paint technician also knows to spray the new paint into the other areas of the panel being repaired, thereby ensuring a gradual blend.
 In order to do all of this, the technician must use a seamless spray pattern, maintain the proper angle and much more.